 No one understands the world that well.
 Some people know certain things, but are ignorant of or wrong about others.
 If we are mostly interested in feeling good, we ignore this shortcoming.
 If, on the other hand, we are truly interested in understanding existence, we realize that we have to pick and choose, think for ourselves, investigate for ourselves, and still maybe never be sure about some of the things which are most important to us.

-In this kind of search it pays to play devil’s advocate with yourself, to question your own assumptions and biases.
+In this kind of searching, it pays to play devil’s advocate with yourself, to question your own assumptions and biases.
 Because all of us have biases and operate from certain basic assumptions.
 If we do not get to know our own, we will be forever fooling ourselves about what we are really doing in life.

 It is not easy to discover your own bias, so often I try to focus on those of mankind as a whole (assuming I’m likely to share some of these).
 All mythologies have always talked about a Golden Age in the past, when Man was close to (even talked to) the animals.
 Then we got distant from the world, and evil befell us.
 The reason such stories become durable myths is that they emotionally connect with us.
 We identify with a Golden Age deep in our past (probably our dimly remembered early childhood, maybe even the womb).
 We all want to go back to that Golden Age.
 This makes us easy marks for anyone or any belief that promises to return us to the Golden Age.